-Using this methodology and in accordance with the relevant provisions of the DSA, Strava confirms that its average monthly active recipients of the service in the European Union are less than half of the 45 million user threshold.
-This number does not include the automated users such as bots or scrapers, where we are able to detect that activity.
+Using this methodology and in accordance with the relevant provisions of the DSA, Strava confirms that its average monthly active recipients of the service in the European Union for the period between August 2024 to February 2025 is below the 45 million user threshold.
+This number does not include the automated users, such as bots or scrapers, where we are able to detect that activity.

-If you are an official representative of an EU Member State, Commission, or Board, you can contact us via dsa-spoc@strava.com.
+If you are an official representative of an EU Member State or a Trusted Flagger, you may fill out the form in our DSA Report Portal.

-For all other users in the EU, please report content you believe to be illegal by filling out a form.
+For all other users in the EU, you may report content you believe to be illegal by filling out a form.
 Please right-click on this link and open a new window to access the form.

 We take user reports seriously and will do our best to understand the context and take appropriate actions based on our policies and the results of our investigation.